Something magical happened...

-Consuela, Owner and Chef of at La Columbrina, sat us at a large table in a private room and told us about her freshly baked croissants filled with fig, nutella, apricot and wild berries, as she presented plate-fulls.
-Then fresh baked bread and olive oil for dipping (it is olive picking season in Italy, she explained, and this oil was pressed just this morning).
-Bottomless cups of machiatto, espresso, tea.
+Consuela, Owner and Chef of at La Columbrina, sat us at a large table in a private room and brought us her freshly-baked croissants filled with fig, nutella, apricot and wild berries, by the plate-full.
+Fresh baked bread and olive oil for dipping (it is olive picking season in Italy, she explained, and this oil was pressed just this morning).
+Bottomless cups of macchiatto, espresso, tea.

-With every bite, we took it all in - we were really HERE - around the table, sharing conversation and crusty bruschetta with fresh tomatoes.
-Vegetable soup with vegetables just harvested this morning.
-Salads of wild arugula and raw mozzarella, prosciutto ham, soft eggs, and more olives.
-The fun was in the food.
-We felt satisfied, with our food and ourselves, and the more we ate the lighter we felt.
-Nourished.
+With every bite, we became more grounded- around this table, sharing this conversation, right here and now.
+Savoring each bite of bruschetta with fresh tomatoes and the slurp of vegetable soup filled with freshly harvested carrots.
+Salads of wild arugula and raw mozzarella, prosciutto, soft eggs, and ripe olives.
+We felt satisfied, with our food and with ourselves, and the more we ate the lighter we felt.

 This is what richness tastes like.

-When I embark on any journey, I don't really prepare.
+When I embark on any journey, I don't prepare.

 You prepave by clearing the pathway in your mind for the journey you want - fun, easy, delightful with surprises.
 When you expect it, and feel it, it must show up.
 And so you don't sweat the "obstacles" that may show up, because you know for sure that they are thinly disguised blessings, equally important to the plot of your journey which you have preapved to be taking you exactly where you said you wanted, at just the right time.